ractivejs/ractive/docs/Contributing.md

----
-title: Contributing
----

-Ractive.js is a community-driven project - most of its best features were suggested by users.
-If you think something is missing from the library, [come over to the mailing list](http://groups.google.com/forum/#!forum/ractive-js) to discuss it with other users.
+Ractive is a community-driven project.
+Most of its best features were [suggested by users like you](https://github.com/ractivejs/ractive/issues?q=is%3Aissue%20label%3Aenhancement%20).
+There are a lot of ways you can contribute to the project.
+Here are a few examples:

-Pull requests are always welcome on [GitHub](https://github.com/ractivejs/ractive), though for non-trivial proposals it's best to discuss it on the mailing list or raise an issue first.

-## Other ways to contribute

-* Spread the word!
-The larger the community using Ractive, the better it becomes.
-Write blog posts, mention it to your developer colleagues and friends, submit talks (here are some [tips on speaking at tech meetups](http://speaking.io/)).
-* Fix documentation.
-Each page on this site has an 'edit' button in the top right, which will take you to GitHub where you can submit fixes.
-If you spot an error or think something's missing and aren't sure how to fix it, [raise an issue](https://github.com/ractivejs/docs.ractivejs.org/issues).
+# Contribute code

+An open pull request is better than one that's never submitted.
+[Pull requests](https://github.com/ractivejs/ractive/pulls) are always welcome.

+# Write documentation

+Each page in the documentation is just [a file written in markdown]().
+Again, [pull requests](https://github.com/ractivejs/ractive/pulls) are always welcome.

+# Write plugins

+Extend Ractive in ways you've never seen before.
+Interface with other libraries, create effects, widgets, interactions, custom elements, and so much more with Ractive's very extensible core.

+Refer to [Plugins]() for details on how to start writing Ractive plugins.

-* Help other developers on StackOverflow.
-Subscribe to [questions tagged 'ractivejs'](http://stackoverflow.com/questions/tagged/ractivejs), and you'll get alerts when someone asks a question that you might be able to answer.
+# Help other developers

+Subscribe to [Stack Overflow questions tagged with `ractivejs`](http://stackoverflow.com/questions/tagged/ractivejs), and you'll get alerts when someone asks a question that you might be able to answer.

-* Write plugins.
-See the {{{createLink 'Create plugins'}}} page for more information.
+# Spread the word

+Tweet, write blog posts, recommend it to your friends, submit talks (here are some [tips on speaking at tech meetups](http://speaking.io/)).
+These are just a few ways to spread the word about Ractive.
+The larger the community, the better it becomes.

+# Build stuff

 But above all, build stuff!
-If you make something with Ractive, we'd love to hear about it on the [mailing list](http://groups.google.com/forum/#!forum/ractive-js) and on [Twitter](http://twitter.com/RactiveJS).
+If you make something with Ractive, we'd love to hear about it.